akilisha/eltoar-mapper/docs/README.md

 ## Mapping Scenarios

-In oo programming languages with strong typing, there are two pieces of information that are significantly important when examining any piece of data.
+In oo programming languages with strong typing, there are two pieces of information that are extremely important when examining any piece of data.

 1. the __name__ associated to a data property (the name of a field in an object)